A fleet per client

 Client-facing weekly update

-Per-client wins, blockers, decisions needed, and next steps — drafted from the actual tools, not a memory dump.
+Per-client wins, blockers, decisions, and next steps — drafted from that client project on its own connected accounts, not from memory.

 Internal pipeline roll-up

-Cross-client view of what shipped, what slipped, and where capacity is going so the operator can replan.
+A cross-fleet view of what shipped, what slipped, and where capacity is going, pulled from every client project at once so you can replan.

 Owner-level monthly summary

-Retainers active, churn risks, hours-by-client, and one-line client health notes for the founder.
+Retainers active, churn risks, hours by client, and one-line health notes — rolled up across all your client fleets.

 Plain-English workflow